2bndy5/CirquePinnacle/docs/api.rst

 Setter
    .. cpp:function:: void setCalibrationMatrix(int16_t* matrix)

-      Manually sets the compensation matrix (array) of the 46 signed short integer values stored in the Pinnacle ASIC's memory that is used for taking measurements.
+      Manually sets the compensation matrix (array) of the 46 :cpp:type:`int16_t` integer values stored in the Pinnacle ASIC's memory that is used for taking measurements.
 This matrix may not applicable in AnyMeas mode (specification sheet is lacking adequate information).

-      :param int16_t *matrix: The array of 46 signed short integers (AKA int16_t) that will be used for compensation calculations when measuring of input events.
+      :param int16_t* matrix: The array of 46 :cpp:type:`int16_t` integers that will be used for compensation calculations when measuring of input events.
 See note below from the Pinnacle ASIC's application note about deciding what values to use.